Varunesh07/MaathirAI/README.md

 ---

-## 🔮 Roadmap (What's Next?)
+## 🔮 Roadmap (Phase 4 & Beyond)

-- **Phase 3: RAG Implementation:** Adding vector databases (ChromaDB/LanceDB) for deep search across long medical histories and clinical knowledge bases.
+- **Phase 4: SQL Migration:** Moving from JSON storage to a robust SQL backend for multi-user support.
-- **Phase 4: SQL Migration:** Moving from JSON-based memory to a robust SQL backend for multi-user support.
+- **Multi-Language Support:** Localizing the AI to speak Tamil, Hindi, and other Indian languages.
-- **Enhanced OCR:** Specialized pipelines for handwritten doctor prescriptions.
+- **Voice Interaction:** Allowing elderly users to speak to the assistant directly.
-- **Multi-Profile Support:** Manage separate health profiles for different family members.
+- **PDF Report Generation:** Generating a clinical summary for users to show their doctors.

 ---